cginternals/openll/README.md

   <dt>Bitmask</dt><dd>A rectangular, high-resolution bitfield that approximates the shape of a grapheme by means of 'inside' and 'outside' bits.</dd>
   <dt>Distance Map</dt><dd>A discrete, low-resolution scalar field that specifies the minimum distance to a shape's contour approximated by a bitmask.
 The distance may be signed to distinguish between the inside and outside of the shape.</dd>
   <dt>Texture</dt><dd>A rectangular container storing data in a GPU friendly format for efficient processing.</dd>
-  <dt>Texture Atlas</dt><dd>A large, rectangular container comprising multiple sub-textures that can be efficiently accessed as one texture.</dd>
+  <dt>Texture Atlas</dt><dd>A large, rectangular container comprising multiple textures that can be efficiently addressed as single texture.</dd>
 </dl>

 For efficient label rendering *OpenLL* uses texture atlases of distance maps of graphemes. *OpenLL* further allows the computation of distance maps based on bitmasks at run-time.